MrFriendCS/MrFriendCS.github.io/H-CS-SDD.md

 | Carl | 24 | 1.89 |
 | Dina | 21 | 1.59 |

-It can also be represented as a comma separated values, e.g. `people.csv`:
+It can also be represented as comma separated values, e.g. `people.csv`:

 ```
 Alan,24,1.78